 Bitcoin Believers and Skeptics

 Is Bitcoin the currency of the future?
-Its adherents certainly think so, considering it an investment much like stocks or bonds or an alternative to the dollar and Euro.
+Its adherents certainly think so.
+Some consider it an investment much like stocks or bonds or an alternative to the dollar and Euro.
 Others suspect Bitcoin is a bubble waiting to burst, and a currency that will never find acceptance from financial institutions and governments.
 Count Warren Buffett in the doubter’s camp.
-The Oracle of Omaha has said, “You can't value Bitcoin, because it's not a value-producing asset.”
+The Oracle of Omaha has said, “You can’t value Bitcoin, because it’s not a value-producing asset.”
 He calls it a bubble.
 Jamie Dimon, J.P.
 Morgan CEO, has called Bitcoin a “fraud” and its investors “stupid,” but the company plans to introduce Bitcoin futures trading.